sdcote/mvcqs/README.md

 Unlike the BOSS project which is a template for back office services, this template is intended to provide a front-end service environment with an emphasis on HTML via MVC.

-FEWAT
+It is a fully operational web application with authentication, authorization and auditing built in.

+The system uses a responsive design for phones, tablets and desktop access, courtesy of Bootstrap.

+Login profile management is also included.

 Project Structure
 -----------------